 - 1 teaspoon Kashmiri red chili powder

-Add approx ½ cup of water and blend to make a smooth chutney.
-You can add more water if required.
+Add ½ cup of water and blend to make a smooth chutney.
+Add more water if required.

 Scrape the sides of the blender a few times while blending.

-Check for salt and add more if required and blend again.
+Check for salt, add more if required, and blend again.

-Note – The color and spiciness of the chutney will depend on the quality of the dry red chilies used.
+Note – The color and spiciness of the chutney will depend on the dry red chilies’ quality.
 Use the best quality organic chilies for the best result.

 Transfer the chutney to the serving bowl.